george0st/Ff2Cql/nifi/cql-processor/docs/README.md

   - Schema and table name in CQL for write/put a data (expected format 'keyspace.table') e.g. 'cqlschema.cqltable'
 - **Batch Size:**
-  - Size of batch (default is 200)
+  - Size of batch for write to CQL (default is 200)
 - **Dry Run:**
-  - false (the simulation of write to CQL, default is true)
+  - The simulation of write to CQL (default is false)